micromouseonline/BasicEncoder/README.md

 A simple library class for reading encoders as used in control knobs.

+**This library is intended only for ATMega processors and has only been tested on the ATMega328**

 The complete code is in a single header file ```BasicEncoder.h``` so that you can just add the file to your project directly ratrher than instal a complete library.

 This class does not handle the pushbutton usually found on these rotary encoders.
 For that it is better to use a separate pushbutton library.